 With a focus on echinoderms (sea stars, sea cucumbers, sea urchins, etc.) and cnidarians (corals, sea anemones).
 Topics to be addressed may include: 1) environmental and endogenous drivers of reproductive success (e.g. periodicities in gamete production and spawning); 2) drivers of variation in offspring phenotypes (e.g. size, colour, buoyancy of eggs and larvae) and development modes (planktotrophy, lecithotrophy, brooding); (3) the impact of stressors, including climate change, on reproductive rhythms and success.
 Candidates should be interested in the design of experimental trials aimed at answering ecological questions, histology/microscopy techniques, image analysis, fractionation and chemical analysis of bioactive substances, monitoring of breeding populations.

 With a decline in traditional harvests, several exploratory fisheries are being conducted to determine if certain underutilized species would be commercially sustainable.
 At the forefront of emerging fisheries in Atlantic Canada is the orange-footed sea cucumber, Cucumaria frondosa.
 Projects in this segment aim to elucidate key biological aspects of C. frondosa which are not only significant from an ecological viewpoint but will also provide stakeholders with the tools to develop appropriate exploitation and management strategies.
-Areas of study may include the definition of growth parameters through field and laboratory experiments, the development of tools for aging wild specimens, the optimization of captive-breeding conditions, and other aspects of the general biology and ecology of sea cucumbers.
+Areas of study may include the definition of stress markers, growth parameters through field and laboratory experiments, the development of tools for aging wild specimens, the optimization of captive-breeding conditions, and other aspects of the general biology and ecology of sea cucumbers.

 If you are interested